-A recent example is the new downtown campus academic (DCA) building with open office areas.
+An example is the new downtown campus academic (DCA) building with open office areas.
 These types of spaces provide an open welcoming feeling and effectively dispersed ambient light among multiple work locations.
 These types of work spaces also provide good line-of-sight support for staff and students.
 In addition, the high wall offices provide windows with window treatment for visual privacy and sound acoustical conversation privacy.

-A second example is the Center for Learning and Student Success project, the newest example of a major renovation in the design phase, which includes high-wall enclosure of rooms to accommodate a variety of functions (e.g. faculty offices, group study rooms, break/work rooms) while providing an appropriate level of visual and aural privacy for students and staff.
+Another example is the soon-to-be-completed Center for Learning and Student Success (CLASS) project which will have high-wall enclosure of rooms to accommodate a variety of functions (e.g. faculty offices, group study rooms, break/work rooms) while providing an appropriate level of visual and aural privacy for students and staff.
 Interior and exterior windows equipped with various types of window treatments allow occupants to make adjustments for privacy, daylighting or transparency.